 While the concept of remote work is not new, few of us could have foreseen a situation in 2021 where it would become the “new normal”.

 However, for scaleup teams working remotely presents both opportunities and challenges.
 For managers of a disparate team finding ways to align the entire team in these uncertain times is a significant challenge.
 So, how do you align everyone in the company; describing how their work contributes to overall company goals and how it aligns with the work of their peers?

 Meet OKRs – the Objectives and Key Results goal-setting methodology help teams focus on areas that need improvement.
 The “O” represents objectives (high-level goals) and the “KR” represents measurable key results.
 It has helped Google, Dropbox, Amazon, and other tech behemoths assign so much of their success to them.
 With OKRs you can set transparent, measurable goals ensuring people across the business focus on the same priorities and track their progress towards those goals.

 Autonomy is the fuel for your scaleup – the perfect balance of alignment and autonomy is a good indicator of success.
 However, getting this balance right without creating process problems or chaos is tricky.
 OKRs at their core are about setting collective goals, especially when working from a distance, employees feel unfamiliar with new processes, but OKRs tie everyone together to scale your business.

 Benefits of OKRs

 How do OKRs work for hybrid teams, you ask?
 First, introduce the methodology to your employees and ensure that all of them understand it.
 To avoid OKR pitfalls and the failure of your OKR implementation, talk to us.
-At 7startup with our Saas tool + consulting methodology we help you improve alignment, productivity, engagement, and performance, fast.
+At 7startup, using our SaaS tool + consulting methodology we can help you improve alignment, productivity, engagement, and performance.
+Fast.